TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fluid/Syntax.rst

 The functionality of the ViewHelper is implemented in PHP, every ViewHelper has its own PHP class.

-See the :doc:`Fluid Viewhelper Reference <t3viewhelper:Index>` for a complete list of all available ViewHelpers.
+See the :ref:`Fluid Viewhelper Reference <t3viewhelper:start>` for a complete list of all available ViewHelpers.

 Within Fluid, the ViewHelper is used as a special HTML element with a namespace